 Melania Tudorica is a Researcher and member of the STeP Research Group since 2012.
 Her main research focus is on data protection and technology challenges in the areas of health and electronic evidence in criminal investigations.
 She will defend her PhD - "Data protection of cross-border health data flows - Mapping health data across borders: Can confidentiality and data protection obligations of health data be preserved across EU borders and beyond?" - in 2021.
 She has worked on various EU funded FP7/Horizon2020 projects, such as SMART, RESPECT, EVIDENCE and E-CRIME and is currently working on INSPECTr and TREIO.
 Melania holds an LLM degree in International and European Law from the University of Groningen

-Efstratios Koulierakis is doing PhD research on data protection.
-He examines the obligation of compliance by design and by default, with the General Data Protection Regulation (article 25 GDPR).
+Efstratios Koulierakis is doing PhD research on data protection law.
+He examines the obligation of compliance by design and by default, according to the General Data Protection Regulation (article 25 GDPR).
 His research focuses on knowledge graph applications.
-Knowledge graphs are a method of knowledge representation, with multiple applications in the domain of information technology.
-His research is part of the KnowGraphs research project.
+Specifically, knowledge graphs are a method of knowledge representation, with multiple applications in the domain of information technology.
+His research is part of the research project KnowGraphs.
 KnowGraphs examines knowledge graph applications, through a multi-disciplinary approach.

 Gerard Ritsema van Eck work focuses on participatory surveillance, privacy, and data protection issues in public spaces.
 His research is highly transdiscplinary, crossing over between the legal and surveillance studies.